 Upcoming PS5 Pro enhanced games

 The PS5 Pro enhanced games don’t stop there though.
 We don’t know exactly how they’ll make the most of the new tech just yet.
-But it’s safe to say the likes of Death Stranding 2, Ghost of Yōtei and Marvel’s Wolverine are pretty likely to come with their own performance and graphical updates.
+But it’s safe to say the likes of Marvel’s Wolverine, Assassin’s Creed Hexe and Grand Theft Auto IV are likely to come with their own performance and graphical updates.
+With the Pro’s beefed-up GPU, faster memory and PSSR upscaling tech we’re expecting some big improvements!

 And speaking of future titles, there’s a lot of other exciting stuff hitting consoles later this year.
 So, check out our upcoming games page and never miss a release.
 We might even have a few discount codes for you over there too.